Enter Your Desired Pizza Dough Weight and Find Each of the Ingredients You’ll Need

 So, enter 450 in the Desired Total Pizza Dough Weight cell, enter the desired ingredient percentages, hit the Calculate button, and Voila!
 Homemade Pizza for Two!

-We challenge you to experiment with different Hydration percentages so you can come up with your recipe tailored to your taste.
+We challenge you to experiment with different Hydration percentages to devise a recipe tailored to your taste.

 Below the calculator, find a quick reference to the recommended percentages and dough weights.

-If you already know the proportions of your ingredients and want to know what the percentages are, check out our Baker’s Percentage Calculator.
+If you already know the proportions of your ingredients and want to know the percentages, check out our Baker’s Percentage Calculator.

 For best results, follow the below pizza dough ingredient percentages chart.
 Remember, Flour is always 100% when using Baker’s Percentage Method.